Best Cashback Credit Cards

 thumb_down Dislikes

-• Low 1% cashback rate, no bonus categories
+• Low 1% cashback rate

-• Hard to justify the $39 annual fee for a 1% cashback rewards card
+• $39 annual fee for subpar rewards

 • High purchase APR